jht1493/ICM-2020-Code/weeks/03_interaction.md

 ## Ex 3.4 patterns from animation

-Let's re-mix the `bounding ball` sketch to visualize the animation as a pattern.
+Let's re-mix the `bouncing ball` sketch to visualize the animation as a pattern.
 In this re-mix the call to function `background` is commented out to produced a pattern of the drawings over time.

 [3.4 bouncing ball pattern](https://editor.p5js.org/jht1493/sketches/r4HyeG6R8)